vidimitrov/buildforce-cli/buildforce/sessions/planned/session-004-automatic-onboarding/session.md

 5. Clean and modular implementation

 The implementation follows best practices and provides a solid foundation for both the planning agent and init command to work with files efficiently and reliably.

+## Implementation Details

+The session focuses on implementing the automatic onboarding functionality for new projects.

+## Expected Outcome

+A working implementation of the automatic onboarding system that can analyze and set up new projects.